-Spotting Signs of Leadership
+Spotting signs of leadership

-It’s important to think ahead.
+It’s essential to think ahead.
 You might not be looking for a leadership role when hiring for an entry-level position, but whether or not that candidate will make a great leader in the future could have an impact on whether you should hire them from the outset.

 “From a hiring manager’s perspective, you’re looking for someone who is excited about this role or this company,” she said.
 “It’s kind of like dating [and] no one wants to date someone who just wants a girlfriend or boyfriend.
 People want to be with people who are interested in them.”